 Playwrighting Dramatists Guild

-Produced by The Actors' Theatre, Santa Cruz, CA 1990 and by The Metropolitan Playhouse of New York, 1999 (as "History Lessons").
+Produced by The Actors' Theatre, Santa Cruz, CA 1990 (of a much earlier version) and by The Metropolitan Playhouse of New York, 1999 (as "History Lessons" also an earlier version).

 • Cast: two men, three women

-• Set: single, with projections to open each act
+• Set: single, with projections to open act one

 • Period: contemporary or early 1990's

-A professor of history and his much younger wife verbally spar, call up memories, and have their lives changed by the amorous couple at the next table.
-A witty play about love, music, and the nature of memory.
+A professor of history and his much younger wife verbally spar, call up memories, and have their lives changed by the amorous young couple at the next table.
+The play is about getting past first impressions, be they ones formed a week ago or several decades in the past, and how doing so is essential to living a connected life.

-Jones, an amiable scoundrel, wanders into a stodgy household while running away from the police, only to find himself believed by almost everyone to be their long-awaited guest, an Anglican Bishop from Australia.
+Jones, an amiable scoundrel, wanders into a stodgy household while running away from the police, only to find himself believed by almost everyone to be their long-awaited relative, an Anglican Bishop from Australia.

 • Cast: six men, six women